ePages-de/epages-docs/_posts/2015-04-29-js-unconf-2015-retrospective.md

 layout: post
 title: "JS Unconf 2015 Retrospective"
 date: "2015-04-29 12:00:00"
+icon: comments
+tags: misc
 categories: weekend javascript information overkill
 authors: ["Paolo Priotto"]
 ---

-## A whole weekend full of JavaScript!
+A whole weekend full of JavaScript!

-<i class="fa fa-comments fa-5x pull-left fa-border"></i>
 Last weekend I had the chance of attending the `JS Unconf` in Hamburg to gather the latest information on JavaScript.
 Here is a summary of what it was all about:

 It started with the `Pre JS Unconf code retreat` on Friday, an intense workshop to improve one's coding skills.
 In code katas based on "Conway's Game of Life" and using ECMAScript 6, we were challenged to find elegant coding solutions for a predefined scope.
 Pair programming with changing partners and varying constraints was the perfect environment to get inspired and develop new ideas.
 Each coding session followed a small retrospective to sum up the results. **The journey is the reward** pretty much sums up this inspiring and fruitful day.
 Coding without delivering anything.
 Cool!